JasonQuritto/Bionic-hand/README.md

-This is a code made for a bionic hand controlled with potentiometer
+This is a code made by Jan Starzyński for a bionic hand controlled with potentiometer